diku-dk/Streaming/README.md

 This command will start up the Orleans server (aka silo) and submit a message to an actor.
 The program finishes upon any key pressed by the user.

+To open the project in Visual Studio, make sure to select the Streaming.sln as the solution file, so Visual Studio will recognize the solution as a whole and allow you to debug your application.

 ## <a name="exercise"></a>Exercise

 ### <a name="description"></a>Description

 Starting from the project sample provided, implement the following scenario:

-Markup : 1.
-Two actors exchange events up to a point one of them decides to terminate the communication
+1. Two actors exchange events up to a point one of them decides to terminate the communication
 2. When the termination is decided by one of them, a special event must be sent to the other actor
 3. After the other actor receives the termination, no events across actors can be exchanged anymore
 4. Besides, the application must terminate next

 Whether the next event to be generated is a termination can be decided randomly.
 For example, pick a number from 1 to 10, if it is 0, then it should terminate.
 The started event may be sent from the main method (like what you have now in the code).